Youth & Education

 Laura is also one half of fantastical musical duo Trundle and Sewell – we think they’re pretty awesome!

-Ellie trained at the Arts University Bournemouth, graduating in 2014 with a BA (Hons) in Acting.
-Since then she has embarked on an 11-month educational theatre tour in Germany with White Horse Theatre; a tour of Tess of the d’Urbervilles with SISATA Open Air Theatre; and honed in on her ability to find the funniest cat/dog videos.
+Ellie trained at the Arts University Bournemouth, graduating in 2014 with a First Class BA (Hons) in Acting.
+From there she embarked on an 11-month educational theatre tour in Germany with White Horse Theatre; a tour of Tess of the d’Urbervilles with SISATA Open Air Theatre; and honed in on her ability to find the funniest cat/dog videos.

 Having joined the Youth Theatre back in 2014, Tilly has achieved many things… she has mastered the character of a “Dream Dog”, perfected the art of being a Murderer (one, just to clarify), Oh, and she managed to dislocate her knee whilst pretending to stub her toe!
 In 2015 she was also a part of the Youth Theatres Edinburgh Fringe Project, taking up a musical adaptation of children’s classic ‘The Secret Garden’.